Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch released postcode level ATO data for financial year 2022.
-Robertson - Fitzroy Falls had a median income among taxpayers of $49,309 and an average of $75,653.
-Nationally, the median was $51,816 and the average was $72,011.
-Compared to Rest of NSW's median of $49,459 and average of $62,998, Robertson - Fitzroy Falls had higher incomes.
-Based on Wage Price Index growth since financial year 2022, current estimates for Robertson - Fitzroy Falls are approximately $55,527 (median) and $85,193 (average) as of September 2025.
-Census 2021 income data shows incomes in Robertson - Fitzroy Falls cluster around the 60th percentile nationally.
-The $1,500 - 2,999 bracket dominated with 31.5% of residents (1,226 people).
-After housing costs, residents retained 88.1% of income, reflecting strong purchasing power.
+As per AreaSearch's latest postcode level ATO data released on June 30, 2022 for financial year 2021-2022, the Robertson - Fitzroy Falls SA2 region had a median income among taxpayers of $49,309 and an average income of $75,653.
+This was above the national average.
+The Rest of NSW had a median income of $49,459 and an average income of $62,998 during this period.
+Based on Wage Price Index growth of 12.61% since June 30, 2022, current estimates for Robertson - Fitzroy Falls would be approximately $55,527 (median) and $85,193 (average) as of September 2025.
+According to Census 2021 data, incomes in Robertson - Fitzroy Falls cluster around the 59th percentile nationally.
+The income bracket of $1,500 - 2,999 dominated with 31.5% of residents (1,226 people).
+After housing costs, residents retained 88.1% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking placed it in the 8th decile.

 Frequently Asked Questions - Income